Shares slide on U.S.-China spat over Hong Kong, dollar gains

 Brent crude LCOc1 futures rose $1.49 to settle at $62.40 a barrel, while U.S. benchmark WTI crude CLc1 futures settled up $1.90 at $57.11 a barrel.

-Gold steadied after touching a two-week high during the session, as investors awaited further clues on Fed policy.
+Gold steadied after touching a two-week high during the session.

-Reporting by Herbert Lash; Editing by Bernadette Baum and David Gregorio
+Reporting by Herbert Lash, additional reporting by Sinead Carew in New York; Editing by Bernadette Baum and David Gregorio